-The scope of application for the new EU regulation on data protection, which enters into force on 25 May 2018, is so wide-reaching that numerous Swiss companies may be affected.
+The scope of application for the new EU regulation on data protection, which came into force on 25 May 2018, is so wide-reaching that numerous Swiss companies may be affected.
 Presentation of the main challenges

 It is important that companies that may be affected by this reform start to look into it immediately.
 If they are indeed impacted by the reform, they should check the compliance of their internal procedures, guidelines, contracts and confidentiality agreements, amongst others.
 Significant financial penalties are to be expected should the regulation be violated.

 Swiss companies will have to respect the GDPR if they handle personal data for individuals located within the EU and if data handling activities are linked to:

 - Offering goods or services to these individuals (irrespective of whether payment is required).

 - Monitoring the behaviour of these individuals: regarding behaviour within EU member states (art.
 3 para.
 2 let a and b GDPR ).

 To determine whether the activities of a company headquartered outside of the EU fall under the scope of the GDPR, legal advisors should analyse whether there is an intention to sell goods or services within the EU.
 Various factors can be studied (for example, if reference is made on the web site to clients located in member states or to a currency that is legal tender within the EU).
 Under art.
 3 para.
 2 let. b GDPR, these legal experts can analyse if there is a clear desire to monitor the behaviour of individuals in the European area (for example, by monitoring the use of profiling techniques or Google Analytics).

 What should the companies affected do?

 The Swiss companies impacted by the new EU regulation should comply with the following obligations:

 - Obtain the consent of and inform the person whose data will be processed.